 - Finally, you need to know how much peak sunlight you receive each day.
-In the U.S, that ranges from about 4 – 6 hours of sunlight per day.
+In the U.S., that ranges from about 4 to 6 hours of sunlight per day.
 For our simplified example, let’s call it an average of 5 hours of daily direct sunlight.

 Now let’s do the math (Figure 1):

-Now the fun part!
-(Don’t judge me.
-I have a finance background.)
-Divide the kilowatts you need by a solar panel’s nameplate rating and you’ll get the average number of solar panels needed (Figure 3).
-For our example we’re using average-quality 250-watt panels:
+Now divide the kilowatts you need by a solar panel’s nameplate rating and you’ll get the average number of solar panels needed (Figure 3).
+This example uses average-quality 250-watt panels:

 This demonstrates that calculating how many solar panels your organization needs is not rocket science.